Banking Basics

 Debit card scams and credit card fraud are serious threats.
 No one is safe from it.
 Thus, every individual should be aware of it and protect themselves.

-Can someone use your debit card without the physical card?
+Ways someone can use your debit card without having it

 Offline account takeover